thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 a higher throughput of our software delivery process.
 Thus reducing the lead time and the time to market.

-## It hides work for the rest of the team
+## It hides work for the rest of the team and disables communication

 As long as we have not yet merged our branch back to mainline, the rest of the team simply do not know in which direction we are taking the code to implement the feature